Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 The Nebraska Cornhuskers (2-3, 0-0 Big Ten) are 10.5-point favorites when they host the Northwestern Wildcats (2-2, 0-0 Big Ten) in a Big Ten matchup on Saturday, October 2, 2021 at Memorial Stadium.
-A 50-point over/under is set for the game.
+An over/under of 50 is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.